-We will have three two-hour partial exams.
+We will have three 75 minute partial exams in class.
 Each exam will cover material up to and including the material covered before the date of the exam.
 However, emphasis will be placed on the material discussed but not tested by previous exams.

-The exams will be administered on a Tuesday beginning at 5:30PM-8:30PM and at dates to be announced during the first few weeks of the term, but never later than two weeks before the exam; this to allow for sufficient time for students to plan their studying.
+The exams will be administered during the class time period and at dates to be announced during the first few weeks of the term, but never later than two weeks before the exam; this to allow for sufficient time for students to plan their studying.
 Once the dates of the exams are announced, they will not be subject to change.
 You are responsible for planning ahead of time.
 Having other exams the same day is no excuse for changing the dates.